Azure/azure-powershell/src/ChangeAnalysis/readme.md

 identity-correction-for-post: true

 directive:
+  - from: swagger-document
+    where: $.paths["/{resourceId}/providers/Microsoft.ChangeAnalysis/resourceChanges"].post.summary
+    transform: >-
+      return "Customer data is always masked if query at subscription or resource group level.
+For query on a single resource, customer data is masked if the user doesn’t have access."

   # Merged cmdlet because the response of two get-* cmdlet are same.
   - from: swagger-document
     where: $.paths["/{resourceId}/providers/Microsoft.ChangeAnalysis/resourceChanges"].post.operationId